-The sleeves of pinch valves can be of various types including standard, double-wall for abrasive applications, cone sleeve for throttling purposes, and variable orifice sleeve for improved flow characteristics.
+The sleeves of pinch valves can be of various types including standard, double-wall for abrasive applications, cone sleeves for throttling purposes, and variable orifice sleeves for improved flow characteristics.
 Fig. 3 below shows these pinch valve sleeves.

 Selection of Pinch Valves

 There are various important parameters that must be considered while selecting a pinch valve for a particular application.
 Some of these parameters are:

 Pinch valve body material: Lightweight body material is preferred.
 The elastomeric sleeve should be carefully selected as it comes in direct contact with the flowing fluid.
 Usual rubber materials are EPDM, NBR, natural rubber, silicone, food quality rubber, GRS, Neoprene, Butyl, Buna-N, PTFE, FDA, Hypalon, etc. Good abrasion resistance to prevent damage is required.

 Opening and Closing Pressure: For proper functioning of the pinch valve, the following pressure differentials must be considered:

 - Opening: The operating pressure should be more than the control pressure.
 The typical control pressure while the opening is 0 bar.
 Enough pressure differential is required so that the operating pressure is able to open the sleeve.

 - Closing: During the closing of the pinch valve, the control pressure has to be more than the operating pressure.
 In absence of enough pressure differential, the control pressure may not be able to overcome the operating pressure and close the valve by pushing the sleeve.

 Design temperature: The valve material should be able to withstand the minimum and maximum temperatures that are expected for the application.